 When seeking employees, our wishlist of must-have skills is often similarly extreme.
 VA with project management experience, knowledge about marketing, and willing to clean up my inbox all for a low $10 an hour.
 Bookkeeper knowledgeable about tax law.
 SEO expert with graphic design skills.
-Freelance writer that can write about anything.
+Maybe a niche freelance writer that can write about anything.
 The list goes on.
 (Courtesy of Upwork, where I have found many insane examples!)

 As a small business owner, I sit with this same conundrum.
 There’s so much to do, so many areas where I need expert help in growing the business, that it is easy to throw all those ‘needs’ into a box and hope for a miracle worker to come my way.

 But just like the perfect man, such a miracle worker is a mere unicorn, and it is time for me (and you) to get real with what we need.

 Don’t waste energy looking for a unicorn.

 So how do we decide what help to ask for, what role to advertise, and what kind of person is going to help move our businesses forward the best?

 Let’s look at our priorities to answer that question.
 If your foremost priority is to gain more clients – which pays the bills after all – then marketing should be at the top of your list.